Planning and leading a Q&A session is harder than you might think. Here are a few quick tips on how to host a live Q&A session successfully:

 6. Plant questions: Consider queuing some questions in advance if you’re using an audience response system – or consider preparing a member of the audience so that they are ready to ask relevant questions of silence ensues.
 Whether it’s used during or at the beginning, prepared questions can help sessions to run in a lubricated, smooth manner.

 7. Avoid debates: If a question is charged, inappropriate, or provocative, don’t engage in a debate.
 Avoid dramatic dialogues – as it’s disrespectful to the audience and reflects badly on the presenter.

 8. Consider moderation: If you are hosting a large event, it might make sense to have someone on hand who can go around the audience to take questions.
 A moderator can also filter through questions to be sure that the questions that make if your way are appropriate and worthwhile.

 9. Watch the time: Have a clock or timer within view during the session.
 Do your best not to go over time, even if there are quite a few questions.

 10. Try not to point at the audience: Although pointing is common, it’s not the best approach as it can come across as domineering or rude.
 Use your eyes to single out audience members and describe the person you intend to speak to next rather than pointing at them.

-At MeetingPulse, we provide real-time survey, Q & A, and polling software that runs from any browser, so your event attendees will never need to download an app.
+At MeetingPulse, we provide real-time survey, Q&A, and polling software that runs from any browser, so your event attendees will never need to download an app.
 Anyone can easily participate using their smartphone, tablet, or laptop via a short link.
 The MeetingPulse audience response system was developed with simplicity in mind and offers a wide array of customizable options to fit a wide array of event feedback needs.
-Contact us for more information or click on ‘Keep Me Posted’ on our blog page to receive blog updates and our free ebook.
+Contact us for more information about our audience response system or click on ‘Keep Me Posted’ on our blog page to receive blog updates and our free ebook.